arvidn/libtorrent/docs/building.rst

 .. note::

-  Some linux systems requires linking against ``librt`` in order to access the POSIX clock functions.
+  Some Linux systems requires linking against ``librt`` in order to access the POSIX clock functions.
 If you get an error complaining about a missing symbol ``clock_gettime``, you have to give ``need-librt=yes`` on the b2 command line.
 This will make libtorrent link against ``librt``.